 Video platforms such as Netflix have tried to move beyond search results to show new videos.
 The reasoning goes that time spent searching for content is also the time when users are likely to leave the video platform.
 To minimize this time, Netflix has created its content recommendation system.

-Netflix’s recommendation systems uses metadata at their core.
+Netflix’s recommendation systems use metadata at their core.
 Netflix currently has over 25,000 genres into which it classifies its film collection.
 TV and film analysts tag films and series into genres.
 Each film can belong to multiple genres at the same time.
 These genres (such as here), are metadata that Netflix uses to train its machine learning algorithms.

-Autoplay, content recommendation systems and playlists all rely on metadata.
+Autoplay, content recommendation systems, and playlists all rely on metadata.
 Although machine learning technologies being applied to further improve user experience, video metadata still forms the base over which these systems work.

-Are there other metadata?
+Is there other video metadata?

 The prefix meta is applied whenever something refers to itself.
 This sentence is meta because it refers to itself.
 As is this XKCD comic.